About God’s Heart For Those:

 Mission and Doctrine:

 God’s Heart for Those is centered around on living a life based on love and gratitude towards God for the mighty work He has done in our lives.
 We believe as Christians we have a responsibility to build up the Church instead of tearing it down.
 We believe that it is commanded of us to care for the widow and the orphan and the refugee as well as one another and to be men and women of peace.
+Upholding and honoring the dignity of a of humanity which is created in the image of God and which is made up of many colors and cultures, tribes and tongues all brought together in the Church as God intended.
 That the Church is first under God and that Scripture, as confirmed by the Spirit, is the ultimate authority.
 We strive to teach lessons both from the words of Scripture and from Church History, to be led by the Holy Spirit as we strive to teach and challenge a generation to grow in their faith.
 Challenging Pastors to be healthy, loving and compassionate Servant Leaders, and in standing up to those who would act as Spiritual Bullies.

 God’s Heart for Those holds to the 7 Essential Doctrines of the Christian Faith as laid out by Conservative Congregational Christian Conference (CCCC)